 But the tribal government leader, president Joe Shirley, is refusing to budge.
 People & Power report from Desert Rock.

-This episode of People & Power aired from Sunday, February 3, 2008.
+This episode of People & Power first aired in February 2008.